Rashtriya Lok Morcha: History

 Upendra Kushwaha (then the president of Rashtriya Lok Samata Party) in 2014, as the Minister of State for Rural Development, Panchayati Raj, Drinking Water and Sanitation, addressing at the inauguration of the National Conference of ‘Bank of Ideas and Innovations’, in New Delhi.

 In 2020 Bihar Legislative Assembly election, Upendra Kushwaha, then the president of Rashtriya Lok Samata Party (RLSP), formed a third front called Grand Democratic Secular Front, which included parties with minor presence in Bihar.
 The front included Bahujan Samaj Party and All India Majlis-e-Ittehadul Muslimeen.
 The coalition performed poorly in Bihar Assembly elections of 2020, winning only 6 seats.
 The Rashtriya Lok Samata Party failed to win any seat, but was responsible for defeat of Janata Dal (United) (JDU) in over dozens of constituencies.
 Due to shift of Kushwaha voters to RLSP, JDU became a junior partner in National Democratic Alliance, with its seats significantly reduced in Bihar Legislative Assembly in comparison to its partner Bhartiya Janata Party.

 After the results were out, JDU reorganised itself by analysing the causes of its defeat and Upendra Kushwaha was invited to join the party once again.
 Kushwaha merged his Rashtriya Lok Samata Party into Janata Dal (United) and was made the President of Parliamentary Board of JDU.
 The JDU also nominated him to Bihar Legislative Council.
 Few months later, the rumours of Nitish Kumar selecting Tejashwi Yadav as his successor caused uneasiness for many members of JDU.
 Kushwaha now emerged as the critic of Tejashwi Yadav.

 He demanded his share in JDU and refused to accept the leadership of Yadav.
 Amidst verbal attacks by the spokespersons and leaders of JDU, he organised a two day conference in Patna, in which all the members of his defunct Rashtriya Lok Samata Party, who were in JDU were invited.
 The members of another organisation led by him called Mahatma Phule Samata Parishad were also invited in this conference.
-On 20 February 2023, in this two day conference, the Rashtriya Lok Janata Dal(Later renamed as Rashtriya Lok Morcha) was founded.
+On 20 February 2023, in this two day conference, the Rashtriya Lok Janata Dal (later renamed as the Rashtriya Lok Morcha) was founded.